A Bit of Background on Marseille, France

-It is a big port, and the population is very diverse.
-The location is amazing, right on the sea but surrounded by mountains, and it’s full of great little pockets if you know where to look.
-The more I spend time there, the more I love it.
-I would recommend watching the Anthony Bourdain Parts Unknown Episode on Marseille if you can before you go – it’s a great little preview and commentary on the city!
+Firstly, The location is amazing, right on the sea but surrounded by mountains.
+It’s absolutely full of great little pockets if you know where to look.
+Marseille is a huge port, and the population is a beautifully diverse mix of French and North African cultures.
+The more I spend time there, the more I love it and I am going to tell you why you’ll love it too.
+In addition, I would recommend watching the Anthony Bourdain Parts Unknown Episode on Marseille if you can before you go.
+It’s a great little preview and commentary on the city!

 Apartment in Endoume | Rue des Flots Bleus, Marseille France

 We are extremely lucky in that we always have a place to stay in Marseille with family.
-Last fall though, we took a trip with my grandfather and rented a place that was in a better location for sightseeing and had a good experience.
-This apartment, while a bit dated in decor, was perfect for a stay with 2 couples (one room did have 2 bunk beds though) or a family.
+However, last fall we took a trip with my grandfather and rented a place that was in a better location for sightseeing and had a good experience.
+This apartment, while a bit dated in decor, was perfect for a stay with 2 couples or a family.
 The view & terrace alone would alone would make me book it again.
 The location was right on the Corniche JFK near the Michelin starred restaurant Le Petit Nice.

 This neighborhood is one of my favorites in the city, and would be a great place to stay and explore.
 For a New York reference: It’s like the east village of Marseille – lots of fun bars and restaurants, cute boutiques, graffiti, hipster/boho vibe.
 I love to walk around here and browse the shops – there are also plenty of good restaurants & bars here.
 If you book an AirBnB in this area it would be easy to walk to plenty of places.
 There is also a metro stop here so you can access other sites and areas easily through public transport (see below under TRANSPORT).